-Dynamic Routing settings can be found at Config > Network > Advanced > Dynamic Routing.
+You can find Dynamic Routing settings at Config→Network→Advanced→Dynamic Routing.

 BGP Overview

 The Border Gateway Protocol (BGP) requires all nodes known as neighbors to be identified and added to the settings.

 OSPF Overview

 Open Shortest Path First (OSPF) does not require all nodes to be known.
 Instead, each route is associated with a group called an area.
 OSPF can be hierarchical in multiple areas, so some networks are publicly known, and others are private.
 Additionally, OSPF supports authentication.